13Jull/Space_Shielding/README.md

  - [ ] Add the MATLAB codes used for analysis
  - [ ] Add the experimental data
  - [ ] Add the ANSYS simulation and CADs for the shield
- - [ ] A lot more of info I'm missing right now
+ - [ ] More photos of the complete process

 ## Space Shielding team
 Federico Olivero, Santiago Testa, Agustín Mazzocato, Rocío Santos, Carolina Ibañez, Mateo Javier Carriere, Matias Stamm, Gustavo Schmidt, and Julio Esteban